Istanbul Food Guide

 How many mosques are there in Istanbul?

-The list of most popular mosques in Istanbul:
+The 17 great mosques in Istanbul:

 1. Blue Mosque (Sultanahmet Camii)